 Please call 205-665-6275 to schedule.

-Required Health Forms for New Students residing in U.S.
+Required Health Information for New Students residing in U.S.

-- International Student’s Medical History Form signed by a physician.
+- International Student Medical Form (PDF) signed by a physician.

 - Tuberculosis (TB) Skin Test within 12 months of class start date.